Click here to find out more about the Teach 4 the Heart podcast.

 - Speak to their heart.
 Don’t just always get on them for their behavior.
 Seek to get reach the root of the problems by speaking to their hearts.
 (I discuss in elsewhere about how I learned to speak to the heart and how to disciple a student’s heart.)

 - Seek advice.
 If you’re at your wits’ end, seek advice from a fellow teacher or administrator.
-Our Christian Teachers’ Discussion Group is designed to help with challenges just like these.
+Our Christian Teachers’ Lounge is designed to help with challenges just like these.

 - Be consistent.
 Don’t lower your standards or let them get away with misbehavior.
 Be consistent in your expectations and your follow through.
 But show them you care every step of the way.